Trump Heights: History

 A kibbutz was established in the area in the 1980s.
 However, it disassembled after a few years.
 In 1991, an Israeli settlement called Brukhim was established on the land of the future Trump Heights.
 It failed to attract many residents.
 Brukhim had ten residents as of 2019.

 The government of Israel convened on June 16, 2019, at the planned location in the depopulated settlement of Brukhim, very close to Kela Alon in the north-west of the Golan Heights, and declared the establishment of the new settlement as gratitude to Donald Trump for support for Israel and recognition of Israeli sovereignty over the Golan Heights.

 The settlement did not yet have any funding at the time of its announced establishment.
 Due to this, it was met with criticism by then-opposition leaders in Israel.
 Zvi Hauser called it a "dummy-resolution".
 In Axios, it was referred to as a "public relations stunt".
 Gideon Remez later referred to the settlement as a Potemkin village.
 However, the Ministry of Construction entered the preliminary planning stage at this time.

 In the first stage, 110 housing units were planned, with the regional council planning as many as 400 homes in the area in the long term.
 The population of the community was planned to consist of both religious and secular settlers.
 On August 6, 2019, the National Planning and Building Council approved the establishment of the new settlement.
 A pre-military mechina boarding school was inaugurated in the settlement on November 7, 2019, and it was reportedly attended by a community of teenagers by October 2020.
 As of June 2020, construction of housing had not begun.
 At that time, all but two letters of the entrance sign had been removed by either vandals or rough weather.
-However, the sign was restored by January 2021.

-In June 2020, Israel's government approved 8 million Israeli new shekels (about 2.3 million in US dollars) in funding for the Trump Heights settlement.
+However, the sign was restored by January 2021.In June 2020, Israel's government approved 8 million Israeli new shekels (about 2.3 million in US dollars) in funding for the Trump Heights settlement.
 On July 4, 2020, a major sculptural memorial was placed adjacent to the entrance to Trump Heights, honoring President Donald J. Trump.
 It depicts an eagle in front of a menorah.
 Settlers began arriving in April 2021, with as many as twenty families having been expected to arrive that summer.

+As of December, 2024 Trump Heights was home to about 70 adults and 60 children under 13, comprising 26 families, living in "makeshift homes and caravans".
+Community leader Yarden Freimann said the community planned to double its population in the next year, consistent with an Israeli government plan to double the Jewish population in the Golan Heights.
+Land had been cleared in preparation for around 50 new homes.